Socio-ecological system: Adaptive cycle

-Adaptive governance and SES
+Adaptive governance

 The resilience of social-ecological systems is related to the degree of the shock that the system can absorb and remain within a given state.
 The concept of resilience is a promising tool for analysing adaptive change towards sustainability because it provides a way for analysing how to manipulate stability in the face of change.

 In order to emphasise the key requirements of a social-ecological system for successful adaptive governance, Folke and colleagues contrasted case studies from the Florida Everglades and the Grand Canyon.
 Both are complex social-ecological systems that have experiences unwanted degradation of their ecosystem services, but differ substantially in terms of their institutional make-up.